COIN didn't leave it unsaid: fan tattoos, rapper names and heartbreaks

 TM: I thought you're gonna say something about you grade school heartbreaks or your childhood stuff.

 C: Oh no!
 It's crazy.
 My first actual heartbreak is that I am the one who broke up with the person but it ended up hurting me more than it hurt them.
 If that makes sense.
 It's really weird.
-We are [referring to everyone] actually in the middle of everything while we are doing some stuff and we're doing an album and it really shaped the album in some ways.
+We are actually in the middle of everything while we are doing some stuff and we're doing an album and it really shaped the album in some ways.

 R: Yeah, stuff really came out.